gradle/gradle/design-docs/tooling-api-improvements.md

     - A project that uses the `maven-publish` plugin and defines a single Maven publication.
     - A project that uses the `maven` plugin and defines a single remote `mavenDeployer` repository on the `uploadArchives` task.
     - A project that defines a single Ivy repository on the `uploadArchives` task.
+- Verify that a decent error message is received when using a Gradle version that does not expose the publications.

+## Story: Expose the build script of a project

+This story exposes some basic information about the build script of a project.

+1. Add a `GradleScript` type with the following properties:
+    1. A `file` property with type `File`.
+2. Add a `buildScript` property to `GradleProject` with type `GradleScript`.
+3. Include an `@since` javadoc tag and an `@Incubating` annotation on the new types and methods.
+4. Change `GradleProjectBuilder` to populate the model.

+An example usage:

+    GradleProject project = connection.getModel(GradleProject.class);
+    System.out.println("project " + project.getPath() + " uses script " + project.getBuildScript().getFile());

+### Test coverage

+- Add a new `ToolingApiSpecification` integration test class that covers:
+    - A project with standard build script location
+    - A project with customized build script location
+- Verify that a decent error message is received when using a Gradle version that does not expose the build scripts.

+## Story: Expose the compile details of a build script

+This story exposes some information about how a build script will be compiled.
+This information can be used by an IDE to provide some content assistance for a build script.

+1. Introduce a new hierachy to represent classpath element.
+Retrofit the IDEA and Eclipse models to use this.
+    - Should expose a set of files, a set of source archives and a set of API docs.
+2. Add `compileClasspath` property to `GradleScript` to expose the build script classpath.
+3. Include the Gradle API and core plugins in the classpath.
+    - Should include the source and Javadoc
+4. Add a `groovyVersion` property to `GradleScript` to expose the Groovy version that is used

+### Open issues

+- Will need to use Eclipse and IDEA specific classpath models

+### Test coverage

+- Add a new `ToolingApiSpecification` integration test class that covers:
+    - Gradle API is included in the classpath
+    - buildSrc output is included in the classpath
+    - Classpath declared in script is included in the classpath
+    - Classpath declared in script of ancestor project is included in the classpath
+    - Source and Javadoc artifacts for the above are included in the classpath
+- Verify that a decent error message is received when using a Gradle version that does not expose the build script classpath.

+## Story: Expose the IDE output directories

+Add the appropriate properties to the IDEA and Eclipse models.

+## Story: Expose the project root directory

+1. Add a `projectDir` property to `GradleProject`

+### Test coverage

+- Verify that a decent error message is received when using a Gradle version that does not expose the project directory

+## Story: Expose the Java language level

+Split out a `GradleJavaProject` model from `GradleProject` and expose this for Java projects.

+Add the appropriate properties to the IDEA, Eclipse and GradleJavaProject models.
+For Eclipse, need to expose the appropriate container and nature.
+For IDEA, need to choose between setting level on all modules vs setting level on project and inheriting.

+## Story: Expose the Groovy language level

+Split out a `GradleGroovyProject` model from `GradleProject` and expose this for Groovy projects.

+Add the appropriate properties to the IDEA, Eclipse and GradleGroovyProject models.

+## Story: Expose generated directories

+It is useful for IDEs to know which directories are generated by the build.
+An initial approximation can be to expose just the build directory and the `.gradle` directory.
+This can be improved later.

 ## Story: Built-in Gradle plugin can register a tooling model